 This usually indicates that your eyes do not work well as a pair.
 Prism lenses will provide you with the correction you need and help prevent double vision or headaches.

 The base simply tells us where to put the prism when we’re making your glasses.

 This is your reading prescription and relates to the amount of additional correction needed to focus at close distances.
 A measurement will mean you have different prescriptions for distance and reading.
 Sometimes another add for intermediate prescriptions is also required.

 Your Pupillary Distance (PD) is the difference between the centre of your right pupil and the centre of your left pupil, measured in millimetres.
 Knowing this number means we can make sure you’re always looking through the correct part of the lens, and we can’t actually make your glasses until we’ve got your unique PD.
 We need your PD to make sure your lenses align properly with your eyes.

 This is the distance (in millimetres) from the centre of one pupil to the centre of the other.
-If it isn’t already on your prescription, we have an online tool you can use to measure it - you can - the tool is also available when entering your prescription in the checkout process on the website.
+If it isn’t already on your prescription, we have an online tool you can use to measure it - you can measure your PD here - the tool is also available when entering your prescription in the checkout process on the website.

 If you're interested, here’s how you can measure it yourself: